-This Draft EA provides an analysis of the proposed Project's cumulative effects, meaning the impact on the environment that results from the incremental impact of the Project when added to other past, present, and reasonably foreseeable future actions (40 CFR 1508.7).
-The purpose of this analysis is to identify cumulative effects of the Project Alternatives, analyze these effects, and determine whether the overall effects of the proposed Project would be adverse when aggregated with the effects of other past, present, and reasonably foreseeable future actions in the cumulative study area.
+This EA provides an analysis of the Project's cumulative effects, meaning the impact on the environment that results from the incremental impact of the Project when added to other past, present, and reasonably foreseeable future actions (40 CFR 1508.7).
+The purpose of this analysis is to identify cumulative effects of the Project Alternatives, analyze these effects, and determine whether the overall effects of the Project would be adverse when aggregated with the effects of other past, present, and reasonably foreseeable future actions in the cumulative RSA.